-Just as data and ‘digital’ play an increasing role in the risk management landscape, technologies such as advanced big data analytics, cloud and most of all artificial intelligence and robotic process automation (RPA) shape the evolutions in forensic data analytics technology.
+Just as data and ‘digital’ play an increasing role in the risk management landscape, technologies such as advanced big data analytics, cloud and most of all artificial intelligence and RPA shape the evolutions in forensic data analytics technology.
 An overview.

 Increasing volumes of data and information come with increasing possibilities and opportunities in a digital transformation landscape where data obviously is an essential component, enabling organizations to move from raw data to innovation and valuable actions across myriad areas.

 Yet, with ever more data and information and ever more digitization and digitalization come ever more risks as well.

 And the more sensitive and mission-critical the data, information and digital processes and the more protected they need to be from various angles, the more important it becomes to monitor and manage them from a holistic risk management perspective.